 Copies of older reports from the series may be available upon request.
 Please contact us for more information.

-About the Citizens First Series #
+About Citizens First

+Originally published in 1998, Citizens First was coined as a landmark study that focused on citizen-centred service delivery.
 Over the years, the Citizens First series has changed and grown, introducing new elements and increasing the depth of understanding of how citizens experience government services.

 “The Citizens First series has established the gold-standard for research on public sector service delivery, not only in Canada, but around the world.
 The distinctive methodology and approach have equipped public sector managers with the tools they need to identify action priorities for service improvement in the public sector.”
 Ralph Heintzman